Fight Notes: UFC Fight Night 135

 Justin Gaethje def.
-James Vick by Knock Out @ 1:27 of Round 1
+James Vick by KO @ 1:27 of Round 1

 Wow....
 What else is there to say; Justin Gaethje maintained his composure in the first minute of the fight, as Vick sought to keep him at range with kicks.
 Gaethje was able to move in and land a crushing right-hand that crumpled Vick to the canvas, he followed up with another punch and the referee waved off the fight.
 A brutal ending and a much needed win for Gaethje.

 Michael Johnson def.
 Andre Fili by Split Decision (29-28, 27-30, 29-28)

 I wasn't into this fight at all.
 I would argue that Johnson won the first round, barely, with greater activity.
 The second round was clearly Fili's, as he took Johnson's back and threatened very close rear-naked chokes and maintained back control for several minutes.
 Johnson ended the second round in full guard, but did nothing with the position.
 The final round was close and not very eventful; I had it 29-28 for Johnson when the fight ended.
 The judges mostly agreed with me, awarding him a split decision.

 Cortney Casey def.
 Angela Hill by Split Decision (30-37, 28-29, 29-28)

 This was a fairly close fight, with Casey winning the first and third rounds in my books.
 I will admit that I can see arguments for a Hill win as well, but I had Casey narrowly edging out the win due to more damage.
 One judge scored it 30-27 for Casey, which was absurd — I thought the second round was clearly won by Angela Hill.